ssmythe/learn_mandarin_chinese/README.md

 ## Learn Grammar from Modern Mandarin Chinese Grammar

-When you want to focus on just grammar, and/or reinforce your textbook learning, go through [Modern Mandarin Chinese Grammar 2E Textbook][9], page by page, copying down the rules and trying exercises where you can.
+When you want to focus on just grammar, and/or reinforce your textbook learning, go through the [Modern Mandarin Chinese Grammar 2E Textbook][9], page by page, copying down the rules and trying exercises where you can.

 When you want to reinforce learning in a particular section, the [Modern Mandarin Chinese Grammar 2E Workbook][10] is great.